fadhilradh/go-concurrency/README.md

 # go-concurrency

-### Step by step implementation of Golang concurrency, using
+### Step by step implementation of Golang concurrency, built up from basic in the order :
 - [x] time.Sleep,
 - [x] Scanln(),
 - [x] waitGroup